Saverio001/jo-condor.org/content/text/peculiar/index.md

 Not "What is its audience?", but *"What could motivate a reader to read it?"*.

-It is sometimes useful to pause, just for a moment, thinking about this.
+It is sometimes useful to pause, just for a moment, and think about this.
 Texts are never neutral: they inherently involve questions of who acts and why, shaping how we engage with meaning.

 ![Daniel](images/daniel_m.jpg?width=320#center)